Maximally local two-nucleon interactions at N$^3$LO in $\Delta$-less chiral effective field theory: Analysis of NN scattering

-The Bayesian analyses are carried out by a Markov-Chain-Monte-Carlo (MCMC) sampling of the posterior distribution defined in Eq.~\eqref{eq:bayes}.
-The details of the Bayesian fits, i.e. the partial waves involved and $E_\text{max}$ at a given order, are the same as in the least-squares fit.
+The Bayesian analyses are carried out by a Markov-chain Monte Carlo (MCMC) sampling of the posterior distribution defined in Eq.~\eqref{eq:bayes}.
+The details of the Bayesian fits, i.e., the partial waves involved and $E_\text{max}$ at a given order, are the same as in the least-squares fit.
 The MCMC sampling results in a large number of samples drawn from the posterior distribution.
-We found that a small percentage ($< 5\%$) of the samples at N$^3$LO contained spurious resonances.
+We used the \textsc{emcee} Python package~\cite{foreman2013emcee} to carry out the MCMC sampling and we used $5000$ walkers.
+To check the convergence of the MCMC sampling, i.e., to ensure that sufficient iterations were performed, we imposed that the total number of sampler iterations was larger than $50$ times the autocorrelation time for all the sampling parameters, i.e., for all the LECs.
+We also checked that our estimate of the autocorrelation time, as computed by the \textsc{emcee} package, remained stable (to within $1\%$) as a function of the sampler iteration.
+Once the MCMC sampling was terminated based on these convergence criteria, we discarded the first $2 \tau_\text{max}$ samples, where $\tau_\text{max}$ is the largest autocorrelation time across all sampling parameters, to make sure that we use only the ``burnt-in'' samples.
+We also thinned our sample chains by $0.5 \tau_\text{min}$ to remove any spurious correlations among our samples.
+Finally, we found that a small percentage ($< 5\%$) of the samples at N$^3$LO contained spurious resonances.
 We discarded these samples and verified that this did not modify the posterior distribution significantly.
-The MCMC sampling leads to a posterior distribution over the entire parameter space, which at \NNNLO is a parameter space spanned by the 21 LECs.
+In this manner, we obtained a posterior distribution over the entire parameter space, which at \NNNLO is a parameter space spanned by the 21 LECs.
 This posterior can be converted to posteriors over any two-body observable, such as $np$ phase shifts.